Learning Journey and Parents as Partners

-Encourage parents to allow children to bring work they have completed at home into nursery.
-This could be some artwork, mark making or even a photograph showing role-play or other learning experiences.
+Encourage parents to allow children to bring work they have completed at home into the nursery.
+This could be some artwork, mark-making or even a photograph showing role-play or other learning experiences.
 This can work really well if parents supply evidence that reinforces an activity a child is learning at nursery.
 For example, parents may reinforce an autumn theme by taking their child to the local park to do bark rubbings or leaf painting, mini-beasts may be reinforced by a nature trail and a photo diary of a child looking for bugs, or an animal theme could be supported by a visit to the zoo or the local farm.

 To help parents with this you could outline learning themes in a newsletter and suggest ideas for reinforcing learning at home, or you could post weekly updates in the cloakroom with suggestions of songs and activities parents could try with their children.

 One of the responsibilities of childcare settings is to make development judgements.
 You may decide that a child's development is typical, delayed or more advanced for their age.
-If parents have been actively involved in contributing to their child's development by providing content for Learning Journey's you may find this opens dialogue and makes it far easy to discuss openly how a child is performing.
+If parents have been actively involved in contributing to their child's development by providing content for Learning Journey you may find this opens dialogue and makes it far easy to discuss openly how a child is performing.